choderalab/yank/docs/yamlpages/systems.rst

 *****************************

-The ``systems`` header is where we combine :doc:`molecules <molecules>` and :doc:`solvents <solvents>` together with molecular forcefields and general options to create the environment we want to simulation.
+The ``systems`` header is where we combine :doc:`molecules <molecules>` and :doc:`solvents <solvents>` together with molecular force fields and general options to create the environment we want to simulation.
-There are several ways we can construct a sysem based on what type of free energy calculation we want to run and on if you want YANK to handle combining receptors and ligands.
+There are several ways we can construct a system based on what type of free energy calculation we want to run and on if you want YANK to handle combining receptors and ligands.

 Just like in :doc:`molecules <molecules>`, the solvents can have arbitrary, user defined names.